55 Dreamy Italy Bucket List Items You Should StealItaly

 Make a list of the best places, start with a very empty stomach, end the day ridiculously full, regret nothing.
 True Italy bucket list material.

 Because it’s the only active volcano in mainland Europe, and why not?

 This ancient city has been on our minds for years.

 Admire the rooftops of Milan’s Duomo up close.

 Other Italian cities are prettier, but when it comes to intricate cathedral rooftops, Milan has them all beat.

 Splurge on a very nice piece of leather.

 This one probably won’t be crossed off our Italy bucket list anytime soon, but we’ll get around to it one day!

 Relax for a weekend at Lake Como.

-… And specifically, in the town of Bellagio.
+… And not just Lake Como, but specifically, in the town of Bellagio.